 Limiting access to problematic areas and objects

 During the teenage phase, it's important to limit your puppy's access to areas and objects that may encourage unwanted behaviors such as chewing or destruction.
 Puppy-proofing your home by removing valuable or hazardous items and using baby gates to restrict access to certain areas can help prevent these issues.
-Providing appropriate and engaging your pup in interactive play sessions can redirect their energy and prevent them from seeking out destructive outlets.
+Providing appropriate chew toys and engaging your pup in interactive play sessions can redirect their energy and prevent them from seeking out destructive outlets.

-Supervising interactions with other and humans
+Supervising interactions with other dogs and humans

 As your puppy's independence grows during the teenage phase, it's crucial to closely supervise their interactions with other dogs and humans.
 Adolescence can sometimes bring about behavioral challenges such as leash reactivity or excessive excitement.
 By closely monitoring your pup's interactions and intervening when necessary, you can ensure that they learn how to appropriately socialize with others and prevent any negative experiences that may hinder their development.